BjornL1/bankloan-calculator/README.md

   - CSS - No errors were found when passing through the official W3C CSS Validator

 - JSHint
-  - The test gives warning for: 'let'is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+  - The test gives warning for: 'let' and 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 After discussion with my mentor this is not a critical item and can be ignored, it is rather related to a default setting in JS hint and is connected to an extension in JSHint that is not detected/installed.
-  - One undefined variable for EmailJS send mail function, however the code snippet is according to instruction and give no error or strange behavior on any device/platform so this message from JShint is ignored.
+  - One undefined variable for EmailJS send mail function, however the code snippet is according to instructions and gives no error or strange behavior on any device/platform so this message from JShint is ignored.

 - Lighthouse (desktop)
   - Accessibility/SEO